jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 ### 19A Commission to have regard to economic policies of Government
 (1) In the exercise of its powers under Schedule 3, the Commission must have regard to any economic policies of the Government that are transmitted, in writing, to the Commission by the Minister.
 (2) The Minister must, as soon as practicable after transmitting a statement of economic policy of the Government to the Commission under subsection (1),—
-  (a) arrange for a copy of that statement to be published in the Gazette ; and (b) present a copy of that statement to the House of Representatives.
+  (a) arrange for a copy of that statement to be published in the Gazette; and (b) present a copy of that statement to the House of Representatives.
 (3) To avoid doubt, a statement of economic policy of the Government transmitted to the Commission under this section is not a direction for the purposes of Part 3 of the Crown Entities Act 2004.